VitalikCholan/to-do-list-with-timer/README.md

 6. Drag and Drop Tasks:

 - Tasks can be reordered within a list by dragging and dropping them.

+## Deployment

+The project is deployed on Github Pages.
+[Timely Tasks](https://vitalikcholan.github.io/to-do-list-with-timer/)

 ## Contributing